Matter and Measurement

 Electron Shells

-Core Concepts In this tutorial, you will learn about electron shells, the different subshells, and the orbitals where electrons can be found.
-Topics Covered in Other Articles The Bohr Model Niels Bohr developed an early model of the atom in
+Core Concepts In this tutorial, you will learn about electron shells, the different subshells that exist, and the orbitals where electrons can be found.
+Topics Covered in Other Articles The Bohr Model Niels Bohr developed an early model of the

 What are Valence Electrons?